eula01/eulalia.xyz/posts/hello-world.md

 Programmers also share lots of information about their work individually, more so than other professions.
 Discussion threads can often reveal valuable insights if you dig through them, [HN](https://news.ycombinator.com/news) being consistent at that.
 Writers like [Paul Graham](http://paulgraham.com/index.html) and [Joel Spolsky](https://www.joelonsoftware.com/) provide condensed wisdom through sheer experience.

-Given the collaborative nature of this industry and because I enjoy writing, it feels natural to want to refine and contribute my own ideas.
+Given this collaborative nature and because I enjoy writing, it follows that I want to refine and contribute my own ideas.
 [This post](https://sites.google.com/site/steveyegge2/you-should-write-blogs) from Steve Yegge was the catalyst, and here we are.

 If a handful of people find what I produce on this blog valuable, I would consider it a success.
 This seems likely given the state of longevity research, as I should be able to reach at least a few intriguing conclusions over a century or two.
 If I do, I'll be sure to share them here.